ParthGandhiNUS/tp/docs/UserGuide.md

 Classes Attended: 1
 ```

+Note that if 2 people of the same name are present in the list, the program will prompt the user to differentiate them through a choice between the available phone numbers tagged to them.

 ### Delete a student from the working list `delete`
 Deletes the student from the list.
 Allows the user to do delete [student] or just delete.